start portlet menu bar

 Review offers and negotiate

 • Price.
-The price a buyer is willing to pay is often the most important consideration when you are reviewing bids, but it’s not the only one.
+The price a buyer is willing to pay is often the most important consideration when you're reviewing bids, but it’s not the only one.

 • Contingencies.
 Bids can include home sale, financing, appraisal, and home inspection contingencies.
-Look at contingencies, as well as price.
+Consider contingencies, as well as the price.

 • Prequalifications.
-You’ll want buyers to show they will get approved for a mortgage and can afford to make the down payment and pay closing costs.
+You’ll want buyers to demonstrate that they can get approved for a mortgage and afford the down payment and closing costs.

 • Accept an offer.
-Once you’ve reviewed offers and negotiated, you’ll need to accept an offer with the price and contingencies which are right for you.
+Once you’ve reviewed offers and negotiated, you’ll need to accept an offer with the price and contingencies that are right for you.

 Get ready to close

 • Pay closing costs.
-You may need to pay agent commissions, transfer taxes, title transfer and title insurance costs, escrow fees, and more.
+You may need to pay agent commissions, transfer taxes, title transfer costs, title insurance costs, escrow fees, and other related expenses.

 • Gather documents.
 You may need the purchase contract, mortgage documents, property title report, HOA documents, property deed, tax and insurance information, and other documents.